Music and Audio Production BSc (Hons)

 International experience opportunities

-The course offers an international field trip to students2 (subject to availability, application, meeting visa requirements and additional costs).
+The course offers an international field trip to students.
 Students in the past have been to Berlin to visit Ableton Labs and spent time in Hansa Studios where classic David Bowie and Depeche Mode albums were recorded.
-In addition, students recently went to Hong Kong where they took part in a pop-up show.
+Students have travelled to Hong Kong to take part in a pop-up show.
 You may also have the opportunity to go to Rock Field Studio for a week of master classes in recording and mastering.

 Entry requirements